StefanoSpadano/Lab_repository/README.md

 │
 ├── Scripts/ # Python script to convert files from .txt to .root and Python file to run the pipeline │ └──analysis # Python scripts for analysis
-├── Data/
-│ └── Data_converted/ # Placeholder folder for converted data (kept empty in repo)
-│ └── .gitkeep
+├── Data/ # save here you data that need to be converted in .root │ └── Data_converted/ # Placeholder folder for converted data │ └── .gitkeep
 │
 ├── Results/ # Placeholder for analysis outputs (ignored except .gitkeep)